-PHAs are required to take reasonable steps to ensure meaningful access to their programs and activities by persons with limited English proficiency [24 CFR 1].
-Chapter 2 provides a full discussion on the PHA's policies related to ensuring access to people with limited English proficiency (LEP).
+CCHAs are required to take reasonable steps to ensure equal access to their programs and activities by persons with limited English proficiency [24 CFR 1].
+Chapter 2 provides a full discussion on the CCHA's policies related to ensuring access to people with limited English proficiency (LEP).